allenrobel/netbox-tools/README.md

 4. Copy netbox-tools/example.yml and edit it to include the information about your equipment.

-There are example extries for sites, racks, locations, manufacturers, device types, devices, device roles, and tags.
+There are example entries for sites, racks, locations, manufacturers, device types, devices, device roles, and tags.

 Follow the comments in this file and create your first device.
 Then use the script below to add it to netbox (it adds all the other items as well):